TJCanterbury/CMEECourseWork/Week1/README.md

  FirstBiblio.bib | Holds the bibliography for the FirstExample.tex file
  FirstExample.tex | My first .tex file, somewhat discusses Einstein

-## In the data directory you will directories and data fils holding relevant data to the above scripts such as:
+**In the Data directory you will directories and data files holding relevant data to the above scripts such as:**
  File or Directory       | Description
  ------------- | -------------
  fasta | Directory containing .fasta files holding E.coli and other DNA sequence data